Corporate Governance & Nominating Committee

 • The Committee shall develop and recommend to the Board corporate governance guidelines for the Company and assess those guidelines annually, or more frequently as it shall deem appropriate.

-• The Committee shall develop and recommend to the Board one or more codes of business conduct and ethics that apply to the Company’s directors, officers and employees, as applicable (collectively, the “Codes”); provided, that (i) the Audit Committee shall have responsibility for the code of ethics for the senior financial and executive officers and input on any portions of the Codes insofar as they relate to or govern accounting, financial reporting, auditing or fraud or related compliance policies (including the Company’s Insider Trading Policy, which the Audit Committee shall have responsibility for); and (ii) the Compensation Committee shall have input on any portions of the Codes insofar as they relate to or govern compensation matters or policies (including the Company’s Compensation Recoupment Policy, which the Compensation Committee shall have responsibility for).
+• The Committee shall develop and recommend to the Board one or more codes of business conduct and ethics that apply to the Company’s directors, officers and employees, as applicable (collectively, the “Codes”); provided, that (i) the Audit Committee shall have responsibility for the code of ethics for the senior financial and executive officers, and review and discuss with management that code and any other relevant codes or portions thereof insofar as they relate to or govern accounting, financial reporting, auditing or fraud or related compliance policies (including the Company’s Insider Trading Policy, which the Audit Committee shall have responsibility for); and (ii) the Compensation Committee shall have input on any portions of the Codes insofar as they relate to or govern compensation matters or policies (including the Company’s Compensation Recoupment Policy, which the Compensation Committee shall have responsibility for).
 The Committee shall regularly receive reports from management regarding compliance with the Codes and the procedures established to monitor compliance.

 • The Committee shall oversee the Company’s continuing director education programs, including the orientation program for newly elected directors.
 The Committee shall regularly assess the adequacy of these programs and assist the Board in their implementation.